 The cookie base for these pinwheels are cream cheese and butter, there is actually no sugar in the cookie dough itself.

 They are filled with raspberry jam.
 But you can fill them with any kind of jam you like.
-You could probably do chocolate or nuts, as well!
 Just make sure the jam is seedless.

 My daughter is so impressed with the looks of these cookies, I'm sure you'll have some happy family members if you make these.